 - Start your post-secondary education immediately after high school or less pressure to finish your degree early.

 - Start and stick to one profession, company or industry as your working years will allow for multiple professions in a variety of industries.

-- Marry early, leading to a longer periods of casual dating; even the concept of forever-marriages will have to be rethought, potentially being replaced by decades-long marriage contracts that recognize the impermanence of true love over a lifespan that can last centuries.
+- Marry early, leading to longer periods of casual dating; even the concept of forever-marriages will have to be rethought, potentially being replaced by decades-long marriage contracts that recognize the impermanence of true love over extended lifespans.

 - Have children early, as women can devote decades to establishing independent careers without the worry of becoming infertile.

 - And forget about retirement!
 To afford a lifespan that stretches into the three digits, you'll need to work well into those three digits.